jesseDijkman1/jesseDijkman1.github.io/README.md

 ## How it will work
 - When pressing enter a new p element must be created
   - Create empty line `when` there's no text
-- You can edit by selecting and then clicking a butto
+- You can edit by sel ecting and then clicking a butt

 **First list**
 - Line 1